Chemaclass/php-best-practices/technical-skills/strict-types.md

 ### Disclaimer

 Adding `declare(strict_types=1)` for existing files should be avoided unless they are thoroughly tested.
-It's because we might receive numbers as strings (or viceversa) from external sources (REST APIs).
+It's because we might receive numbers as strings (or vice versa) from external sources (REST APIs).

 These are properly working cases as of today and unless you explicitly cast them to their primitive type it can cause future Fatal Errors.